ch0ripain/debugging-react-app/README.md

     // some code...
 }
 ```
-> [!TIP]
-> Enabling Strict Mode is especially useful in development, as it helps catch subtle bugs and ensures that your code follows React's best practices.

 ---
 <p align="center">🌟 This project is a practice exercise I learned from the <a href='https://www.udemy.com/course/react-the-complete-guide-incl-redux/?couponCode=ST7MT110524'>Academind's React Course</a> 🌟</p>